debloper/piosk/README.md

 1. The PiOSK repo is cloned to the user's `$HOME/piosk`
 2. You can change the dashboard port from `index.js`
-3. You can change the per-page timeout from `switcher.sh`
+3. You can change the per-page timeout from `scripts/switcher.sh`
-4. You can change browser behavior (e.g. no full screen) from `browser.sh`
+4. You can change browser behavior (e.g. no full screen) from `scripts/browser.sh`
 5. Some changes can be applied without rebooting, but rebooting is safer

 [^3]: PiOSK uses port 80 on the Pi to serve the web dashboard.
 If you're planning to use the Pi for other purposes, make sure to avoid port collision.